๐Ÿงช

 Molecule

-Two or more atoms held together by chemical bonds, acting as a single distinct unit.
+The smallest unit of a covalent substance, consisting of two or more atoms held together by chemical bonds (typically covalent), acting as a single distinct.

 Prerequisites: